Biggest Zoo in the World: Area vs Animals (2026 Guide)

 Largest Zoos in the World Ranked by Land Area

-Below is a detailed look at the top ranked zoos in the world alongside their land area and animal diversity.
-This will help you spot which ones are must-visit destinations for any wildlife enthusiast.
+Below is a detailed look at the largest zoos in the world alongside their land area and animal diversity.
+This will help you spot which ones are must-visit destinations for any wildlife lovers.

 | Rank | Zoo Name | Country | Land Area (Approx.) | Animals / Species | Key Notes |